 Image from email

 Friday, July 13 is our “official” 75th birthday.
-Help us celebrate by tweeting #CelebrateKrispyKremefrom now until our birthday.
+Help us celebrate by tweeting #CelebrateKrispyKreme from now until our birthday.
 You never know when we might surprise you for tweeting about our big day.
 It is our way of thanking you for being a loyal fan.
-Remember to check out our birthday website- http://CelebrateKrispyKreme.com.
+Remember to check out our birthday website.

 Speaking of Twitter, maybe you can help me to understand this just a little better.
 You have the @ and # symbols.
 I know when you want to address a particular person, you use the @ symbol, correct?
 Does the # symbol do the same thing?
 I know they call this a hashtag, but what does that mean?
 I need you Twitter geeks to educate me, okay?
 Hey, it’s cool to be a geek today!

 Leaving town Friday morning, there was evidence of the thunderstorm from the previous night.
-Other than our minor inconveniences of doing without power, we were spared any property damage and that’s plenty reason to be thankful and to celebrate the beautiful day ahead.
+Other than our minor inconveniences of without power our property escaped damage.
+That’s plenty reason to be thankful and to celebrate the beautiful day ahead.

 Also, in memory of Andy Griffith…Thanks for the wholesome laughs over the years!